mayaanne/foundations/sprint-4/js-testing.md

 >these can be used together to make code that _works reliably_

->- create intent
+>- tests can create intent in the code
->- can know the goal but explore different methods to get there
+>- tdd used so can know the goal but explore different methods to get there
->- educe maintenece
+>- tests reduce maintenece as you know when it's not working
->- changes don't break existing features
+>- test to make sure changes don't break existing features